Download eBooks & Wiring Diagrams (FREE)

 *Our eBooks have been known to lower stress & blood pressure.

-One of the dangers about strictly copying a solar wiring diagram ‘product for product’ is that it potentially leads you to have undersized wires.
-This can be a serious fire hazard if a large solar array is pushing too much current (Amps) through too thin of a wire.
+One of the dangers of strictly copying a solar wiring diagram ‘product for product’ is that it potentially leads you to have undersized wires.
+This can be a serious fire hazard if a large solar array pushes too much current (Amps) through too thin of a wire.

 We love Ancor's 'marine grade' wires for solar installations.
 The insulation jackets are UV & salt water resistant (good for rooftop installations).